apache/whimsy/README.md

  * **Repository checkouts/clones**  An copy of a number of repositories are updated every 10 minutes via a cron job.
 This is controlled by [repository.yml](repository.yml).
-The whimsy vm is also subscribed to board@ and scans those emails for commit messages and will update the copy of `foundation/board` when commits happen.
+The whimsy VM is also subscribed to board@ and scans those emails for commit messages and will update the copy of `foundation/board` when commits happen.